evhub/conditioning-predictive-models/posts.md

      Additionally, the Lucassen et al. model assumes that all future malign AIs know exactly what we’re going to condition on and can always spoof it exactly—but that’s clearly not fully true, and to the extent that it isn’t, it should work in our favor.

-_This is the final of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the final of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper._

 # 7. Open problems